Happy Landings and Lost Tracks

 Happy Landings and Lost Tracks is a compilation album by the Fixx released on 11 December 2001.

 Happy Landings 1996 planned album release

-The Happy Landings and Lost Tracks compilation comprises tracks recorded during sessions that commenced at Fairless Masterman's flat, Castellain Road, Maida Vale, London on 26 February 1996 and concluded on 28 April, for the planned Happy Landings album to be released later that year with the following track listing (other tracks recorded during these sessions included "House Arrest" and "Prove Yourself"):
+The compilation comprises tracks recorded during sessions that took place between 26 February and 28 April 1996 in Maida Vale, London.
+The sessions were for a planned album, Happy Landings, that was to be released later that year with the following track listing (other tracks recorded during these sessions included "House Arrest" and "Prove Yourself"):